-S&P 500 hits new intraday high in Fed-fueled rally
+S&P 500 soars to record high as investors expect interest rate cut

 |NASDAQ COMPOSITE INDEX

-Oil prices jumped by 3 percent on Thursday after reports that an Iranian missile shot down a U.S. spy drone over the Strait of Hormuz, raising concerns about the possibility of an impending military confrontation between Tehran and Washington.
+Top Chinese and U.S. officials will resume trade talks in accordance with the wishes of their leaders, but China hopes the United States will create the necessary conditions for dialog, the Chinese Commerce Ministry said on Thursday.

-The price of crude also rose thanks to a dovish pivot by the Federal Reserve on Wednesday.
+Crude oil prices soared more than 5 percent to a three-week high in their biggest increase this year.
+Crude benefited from tensions in the Middle East after Iran shot down a U.S. drone over the Gulf of Hormuz.
+A weak dollar in response to interest rate-cut expectations also gave oil prices an additional boost.

-Top Chinese and U.S. officials will resume trade talks in accordance with the wishes of their leaders, but China hopes the United States will create the necessary conditions for dialog, the Chinese commerce ministry said on Thursday.
+Shares of the popular work-messaging system Slack made their trading debut Thursday morning, after a share sale that valued the company at $15.7 billion.
+The stock was up more than 5 percent in late-day trading.

 |Ticker